Churches stop in-person services as Kansas sets virus record

 Public health officials in the Kansas City area urged new limits on restaurants and gatherings on both sides of the Kansas-Missouri state line.
 But Democratic Gov. Laura Kelly publicly promised leaders of the Republican-controlled Kansas Legislature again Friday that she has no plans to shut down businesses like she did for five weeks under a statewide stay-at-home order this spring.

-The bishops of the two Episcopal Church dioceses that cover Kansas this week directed their congregations to suspend services and meetings.
-The diocese covering western Kansas suspended public worship and meetings for two weeks.
-For eastern Kansas, Bishop Cathleen Chittenden Bascom suspended indoor, in-person services through Dec.
-13, though she is allowing outdoor gatherings if people wear masks and social distance.
-Bascom said the hope is to resume indoor, in-person services two weeks before Christmas.
+The bishop of the Episcopal Church diocese that covers eastern Kansas this week directed its congregations to suspend indoor, in-person services through Dec.
+13. Bishop Cathleen Chittenden Bascom is allowing outdoor gatherings if people wear masks and social distance.
+She said the hope is to resume indoor, in-person services two weeks before Christmas.

 “We must move back into more online and outdoor spaces, with the hope that the virus spread will be better under control,” she wrote in a letter to church members.